-What is the ECB Project?The Emergency Capacity Building (ECB) Project aim is to improve the speed, quality, and effectiveness of the humanitarian community in saving lives, improving welfare, and protecting the rights of people in emergency situations.
+What was the ECB Project?The Emergency Capacity Building (ECB) Project aimed to improve the speed, quality, and effectiveness of the humanitarian community to save lives, improve welfare and protect the rights of people in emergency situations.

 Latest ECB Project Newsletter Available Online and to Download